 Organisations that information will be shared with

-NFER will collect this personal data on behalf of DfE but will remove all information that could identify individual children, teachers or parents before this information is shared with The Organisation for Economic Co-operation and Development (OECD).
+NFER will collect this personal and special category data on behalf of DfE but will remove all information that could identify individual children, teachers or parents before this information is shared with The Organisation for Economic Co-operation and Development (OECD).
 This means that OECD will receive an anonymised set of data for its production of aggregated statistics.